gjassoah/fd-conferences/content/events/2023-12-01-ARTIG3_Paderborn.md

 +++
-title = "Representation Theory and Non-Commutative Geometry / ARTIG 3" date = 2023-12-01
-enddate = 2023-12-02
+title = "Representation Theory and Non-Commutative Geometry / ARTIG 3" note = "Dedicated to the memory of Helmut Lenzing" date = 2023-12-01 enddate = 2023-12-02
 dates = "December 1 - 2, 2023"